x01kirbyx/Dev_CheckList/Checklist.md

 ---------------------------------------------------------------------
 --------> Javascript <-----------------------------------------------
 ---------------------------------------------------------------------
-* **Javascript is the only language that runs on the browser, and can double up as a server side language.**
+* **JavaScript is a programming language that allows you to add complex things onto the web pages.
+This could be displaying timely content updates, interactive maps or animated 2D/3D graphics etc. Javascript is the only language that runs on the browser, and can double up as a server side language.**

-* Understand how to work with DOM.
+* **Working with DOMS (D)ocument (O)bject (M)odel.** When a web page is loaded, the browser creates a Document Object Model of the page.

 * Understand what JSON isand how to manipulate it.